Organization & Admin

 Managing Condition Codes

-2. You will see the current list of condition codes with their display order.
+2. You will see the current list with each code's sort order and active state.

-4. To edit a code: click the edit icon, modify the name or description, and save.
+4. To edit a code: click the edit icon, modify the fields, and save.
+Note that changing the code on a code with existing items leaves orphaned references — keep the code stable.

-6. To disable a code: toggle it off.
-Disabled codes are hidden from the Processing Station but preserved on existing items.
+6. To disable a code: toggle Active off.
+Inactive codes are hidden from the condition picker but stay queryable on existing items.

 Tip: